-12. Building Registrations: Policy
+14. Building Registrations: Policy

-The Town of Mount Holly, in order to assure orderly growth and prevent negative impacts by any construction, is to enforce the requirements of building registration process.
+The Planning Commission, in order to keep track of land use changes for assessment purposes and to monitor growth and advise regarding possible negative impacts of any construction, enforces the requirements of the building registration process.